5 Best Miter Saw Reviews – Which One Should You Buy?

 It is a reliable tool that will give you great value for the modest price point.

 The plastic casing is heavy duty material meant to last and withstand the rigors of moving to various locations.
-As a light and easily carried machine, frequent movement is a major advantage.
+As a light and easily carried machine,

 The ten-inch blade will have a smaller cut than a 12-inch blade; the costs of the larger blades are nearly double the 10-inch type, and the number of teeth is a more important factor in performance than blade size.
-The bevel system has standard stops and adjustable tops for easy setting and precision in repetitive cuts.
+The

 Laser sighting is a helpful feature for accurate cuts.
 The laser on the Hitachi C10 is not as powerful as some others, but it is bright enough to work well and guide the user when exact placement is critical.